hasura/ndc-prometheus/README.md

 #### Raw PromQL query

 Execute a raw PromQL query directly.
-This API should be used by admin only.
+This API should be used by the admin only.
 The result contains labels and values only.

 ```gql
 {